CloudCoinConsortium/Continues-Development/README.md

 Presentation and the Functional Layer.
 The Presentation layer may interet return-codes from the Function layer and display them as messages in many different layers.
 Components of the Presentatio layer are:
 1. Design, art, fonts, colors.
 Usability, user research.
 Looks of the application.

-## IO Layer
-The IO Layer make the controls shown on the presentation work.
-It converts user inputs to function inputs and function outputs to data displayed to the user.
-1. HTML, CSS, Inputs elements.
+2. HTML, CSS, Inputs elements.
 Output elements.
-2. Function Inputs.
+3. Function Inputs.
 Takes data from the users, transforms it as neccessar, and puts it into the functions.
-3. Function Outputs.
+4. Function Outputs.
 Takes data from functions and transforms it as needed and displayes data to the user

 ## Function Layer
 The functions will be "Deep".
 This means that one function will do as much work as possible for the caller.
 The purpose of this is to make the job of connecting the UI to the